-If you want to plan a flying safari to Bwindi for a chance to see the majestic mountain gorillas, Trek Africa Tours can make the process effortless for you.
+If you want to plan a flying safari to Bwindi for a chance to see the majestic mountain gorillas, Trek Africa Expeditions can make the process effortless for you.
 One of the main challenges of organizing a gorilla tour to Bwindi Impenetrable National Park is the long distance from Kampala, the capital city of Uganda, or Entebbe International Airport.
 The drive from Kampala/Entebbe to Bwindi Impenetrable National Park takes around 9-10 hours, which is why opting for a flying safari to Bwindi is a much more practical alternative.

 When organizing a flying safari to Bwindi to see mountain gorillas, one of the challenges is the long distance from Kampala or Entebbe to Bwindi Impenetrable National Park.
 Fortunately, there are three airstrips located closer to the park that can be used.

 The Kihihi Airstrip, located in Kihihi District, serves the northern and eastern parts of Bwindi Impenetrable National Park.
 If you’re planning to trek gorillas in Buhoma or Ruhija, Kihihi is the best airstrip to use, as it can accommodate larger crafts like the Grand Caravans.

 Another airstrip serving the northern part of the park is Kayonza Airstrip, which is privately owned and can only accommodate smaller crafts like BN2s.